Coursework Question: Watch this space...

 - Conclusion – this should grow out of and follow on from the argument and analysis in the main part of the answer.
 A direct answer to the question should be given and this needs to be substantiated and argued if this has not been done earlier in the answer.

 - I answered the question

 - My final answer to the main issue in the question is clear, developed and fully supported?
-Is each paragraph used for a new idea, aspect or argument?
+Each paragraph is used for a new idea, aspect or argument.

 - Each paragraph addresses the question - and 'does some work in answering the question'.